radhika-sivarajan/TriviaTime-Game/README.md

 - The scenario is similar for wrong answers and time-outs.
 	- If the player runs out of time, tells the player that time's up and display the correct answer.
 Wait a few seconds, then show the next question.
 	- If the player chooses the wrong answer, tells the player they selected the wrong option and then display the correct answer.
 Wait a few seconds, then show the next question.
-- On t
-he final screen, shows the number of correct answers, incorrect answers.
+- On the final screen, shows the number of correct answers, incorrect answers.